AlexNek/SolutionAnalzyer/readme.md

 Methods could be selected and selected methods could be moved into a new part of the class.

 For software developer I describe [possible troubles](SolutionAnalyzer/documentation/HowToMain.md) by developing a VS Package and create
-[documentation](SolutionAnalyzer/documentation/help/index.html) for my VS Package
+<a href="https://github.com/AlexNek/SolutionAnalzyer/blob/develop/SolutionAnalyzer/documentation/help/index.html">documentation</a> for my VS Package

 ## Limitations ##